THE IMPORTANCE OF PROTEIN

 Meal

-protein drinks, powders and bars.
+Sugary protein drinks, powders and

-Beware of bars, powders and meal replacements that are high in
+bars.
+Beware of protein bars, powders and

-sugars.
-This is often the case
+meal replacements that are high in sugars.
+This is often the case because otherwise the product would

-because otherwise the product would not taste good.
+not taste good.

 The label

-may say sugar, corn syrup, fructose,
+may say sugar,

-glucose, lactose, liquid sugar, honey, agave nectar, rice syrup, barley malt or
+corn syrup, fructose, glucose, lactose, liquid sugar, honey, agave nectar, rice

-or Equal that are often used instead and in Òlow calorieÓ bars and powdered
+containing Nutrasweet or Equal that are often used

+instead and in Òlow calorieÓ bars and powdered drink mixes.
 To sweeten a protein drink, Stevia, xylitol, mnanitol or sorbitol are more healthful sweeteners.
-Even better, stay with protein foods

-since all sweet-tasting foods and drinks tend to keep the sweet taste alive and
+stay with protein foods since all sweet-tasting foods and drinks tend to keep

-the artificial sweeteners and the others can deceive your body to some degree
+the sweet taste alive and the artificial sweeteners and the others can deceive

-and are thus less healthful.
+your body to some degree and are thus less healthful.

-Other Additives.
-Also beware that most protein powders,
+Additives.
+Also beware that

-and perhaps a dozen other chemicals.
+flavors, preservatives and perhaps a dozen other chemicals.
+This is yet another reason to eat whole

 Also